benbaptist/minecraft-wrapper/documentation/base.rst

-**def  - Definately not not following PEP-8 naming of functions!?**
+**def  - Definately not not following PEP-8 naming of functions- why!?**

     backups was one of the newer api modules and some thought was given to making the those methods snake_case when it was first being written.

     Wrapper's orginal convention throughout the codebase was mixed camelCase.
-After, Ben started as a javascript programmer!
+(After all, Ben started in javascript!)
 The internal code is being converted (going forward) to snake_case per PEP-8.
 However, PEP-8 acknowledges that:

     'mixedCase [... is allowed ...] in contexts where that's already the